AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InternalLinkType_LinkedObjects/BInterface.md

 InternalLinkType.LinkedObjects.BInterface Property
 ==================================================
-AutomationML 2.1 APIGets the B-Interface of the InternalLink by interpretation of the [RefPartnerSideB][1] Attribute on first access.
+Gets the B-Interface of the InternalLink by interpretation of the [RefPartnerSideB][1] Attribute on first access.
 Consecutive reads will return the at first calculated value.
 A Reinterpretation is performed, when the respective InternalLink property [BInterface][2] is read or set.

   **Namespace:**  [Aml.Engine.CAEX][3]
   **Assembly:**  AML.Engine (in AML.Engine.dll)